Pop Up Canopy Buyer's Guide

 A pop-up canopy offers a wide range of benefits.
 It provides shade around the home while still looking stylish and inviting.
 Many people use canopies for weekend events or one-time purposes.
 But, the instant shade and extra space canopies provide make them multi-functional.
 Whether you are planning for a picnic, needing shade on your deck or around the pool, or simply desiring more storage, these canopies can add extra space to the home.

-For business or event use, canopies offer shade and shelter for vendors, picnic areas, and important displays.
+For business or event use, a pop up canopy tent offers shade and shelter for vendors, picnic areas, and important displays.
 Businesses also have the added advantage of using pop up canopies for advertising purposes!
 This is super easy when adding custom graphics offered by many canopy brands.

 Finding the Right Size